Jelly-RDF/jelly-rdf.github.io/docs/specification/serialization.md

     - The consumer SHOULD NOT throw an error if the version tag is not zero but lower than the version tag of the implementation.
     - The producer may use version tags greater than 1000 to indicate non-standard versions of the protocol.

-### Prefix, name, and datatype lookups
+### Prefix, name, and datatype lookup entries

 Jelly uses a common mechanism of lookup tables for IRI prefixes, IRI names (postfixes), and datatypes.
 The lookups are used to compress the IRIs and datatypes in the stream.
-All lookups function in the same way:
+All lookups share the same base mechanism:

 - The lookup is a map from a varint to a valid UTF-8 string.
 - The lookup can be modified at any point in the stream.
 The modification consists of setting the lookup for a given varint to a given string.
 The modification MUST be applied to all subsequent rows in the stream.
 - The first use of a given lookup element MUST be after it is defined in the lookup.
 If the consumer encounters a lookup element that is not defined in the lookup, it SHOULD throw an error.
-- The lookups are indexed from 1.
-The default value of 0 MUST NOT be used as a key in the lookup.
+- The lookups are indexed from `1`.
+The default value of `0` is a special value:
+    - If the index is set to `0` in the first entry of the lookup in the stream, it MUST be interpreted as the value `1`.
+    - If the index is set to `0` in any other lookup entry, it MUST be interpreted as `previous_index + 1`, that is, the index of the previous entry incremented by one.
 - The maximum size of the lookup is communicated at the start of the stream (see [stream options header](#stream-options)).
 The producer of the stream MUST NOT exceed the maximum size of the lookup.
 The consumer of the stream MAY implement the lookup as a fixed-size array, or extend it dynamically.
 - The lookup is updated with different messages, depending on the type of the lookup:
     - [`RdfNameEntry`](reference.md#rdfnameentry) for the name lookup,